2024 Atlantic hurricane season: Tropical Storm Patty

 On October 31, a storm-force non-tropical low located about 550 mi west of the western Azores began producing showers and thunderstorms near its center.
 It moved to the northeast for around a day, losing its frontal characteristics and upper-level support, weakening in the process.
 On November 1, despite SSTs around 20 to 22 C, convection and bands formed around the center due to an unstable environment.
 The storm had attained hybrid characteristics of a subtropical storm.
 Upon formation, Patty had winds of 50 mph.
-Patty continued eastward and organized further, attaining a peak strength of 65 mph (100 km/h) at 12:00 UTC on November 2 as estimated by ASCAT-B. The storm then began moving east-southeast and weakening in the mid-latitude flow.
+Patty continued eastward and organized further, attaining a peak strength of 65 mph (100 km/h) at 12:00 UTC on November 2.
+The storm then began moving east-southeast and weakening in the mid-latitude flow.
 On November 3, Patty's forward speed slowed.
-It also developed fully into a tropical cyclone that day.
+It also developed fully into a tropical cyclone that day while passing between São Miguel and Santa Maria islands in the Azores.
 Patty continued to weaken and opened into a trough by 12:00 UTC on November 4.

 São Miguel and Santa Maria experienced tropical storm-force winds.
 On São Miguel, there was flooding reported along various roadways and in a few homes.
 The flooding caused a landslide in the municipality of Ribeira Grande.
 However, overall damage was minor.